 A basement in the Mercato neighborhood in Naples had been transformed into a sort of Camorra bank counter where the Mazzarella clan sold counterfeit 100 euro notes.
 The shop operated like a shop, with opening and closing hours to the public: on weekdays from 09,00:17,00 to 09,00:13,00, while on Sundays from 100,00:50,00 to 20,00:XNUMX.
 It was possible to buy XNUMX euro notes of various types, XNUMX euro notes and XNUMX euro notes.

-The Carabinieri of the Anti-Counterfeiting Command, supported by territorial units and Europol, have carried out a maxi-blitz dismantling the organization dedicated to the counterfeiting and sale of counterfeit 100 euro banknotes in Italy and abroad.
+The Carabinieri of the Anti-Counterfeiting Command, supported by local units and Europol, carried out a major raid, dismantling the organization dedicated to the counterfeiting and sale of counterfeit 100 euro banknotes in Italy and abroad.

 It also happened in a religious congregation, a sort of recreational club where cards were played, the sale of counterfeit euro banknotes of fine workmanship as also attested by the ECB: the circumstance was made known during a press conference called by the Public Prosecutor's Office to illustrate the details of the vast operation of the Carabinieri.